Obese 2

 > have clean air to breathe

-All the martyrs that have died for Christ have all these things taken away from them.
+All the martyrs that have died for Christ had all these things taken away from them.

 dieticians-online.blogspot.com